+T. 1

-pupil learning, MAED 4050 The role of the
+pupil learning, MAED 40

 SENCO: meeting children's needs in

-partnership, MAED 4051 The role of the
+partnership, MAED 4051

 SENCO: leadership, cha ange and impact

-0 or
+С or

 PGCert Education MAED 4049 MAED4050 MAED4051

 (Special Educational The role of the The role of the The role of the

 Needs Coordination) SENCO: the SENCO: meeting SENCO: leadership,

 NASC professional context children's needs in change and impact

 and pupil learning partnership

 Leading to

 PGDip Education MAED4006 MAED4001 A specialist special

 (Special and Contemporary Issues Research Methods or and inclusive module

 Inclusive Education) in Education: theory, any available module from those above.

 policy and practice if exiting with a PGDip

 MA Education MAED4440 40 credit dis sertation on a theme in Any available module.

-(Special and Special and Inclusive Ed lucation
+(Special and Special and Inclusive Ed Special and Inclusive Education

-Inclusive Education)
+Inclusive Education) ·

 or

 MA Education MAED4460 60 credit dissertation on a theme in Special and Inclusive

 (Special and Education.

 Inclusive Education)